shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 They were covered in soot, dust, and cobwebs.
 She brought them into the bedroom, dusting them off by hand, then fetched Lemilay’s brush from the wall to get in the crevices.
 Despite that, they were still dirty, and quite a bit rusty.

-[chatgpt: make it more clear that ersie and muddy share a bunk bed]

 “Don’t worry, I got you.”
-She hid them under Muddy’s bed.
+She hid them under Muddy’s bunk.

 When Nephalie arrived with Mudrich, she was quite disgusted.
-“You pups really out did yourself this time, huh?”
+“You pups really outdid yourself this time, huh?”
 The deer girl walked in, rubbing her hoof hands together.
 “Might as well punch down the whole building while you’re at it.”

 “Can you fix it?”